swkonz/cs221FinalProject/README.md

 # cs221FinalProject
 Final Project for Stanford's Artificial Intelligence Course, CS221.
 Built a drug impairment detection system.
+- See cs221-finalWriteUp.pdf for more details about the project and results

 ## Approaches
 - Used Statistical methods in addition to ML based methods